Cypher-OS/cypher-os/README.md

 1. Identify your target drive: use `lsblk` or `fdisk -l` or a tool like `cfdisk`.
 For beginners, `cfdisk` is recommended.
 2. Start Partitioning: `fdisk /dev/sdX` (replace sdX with your drive)
 3. Create Partitions (Example Partitions):
    - EFI Partition (`/dev/sdX1`): maybe `512MB` (Type: EFI System).
-Only create this if you don't have already have an EFI system.
-Don't create it or overwrite it.
+Only create this if you don't already have an EFI system.
+Don't create or overwrite it.
    - Swap Partition (`/dev/sdX2`): Equal to your RAM (Type: Linux Swap) If it already exists, leave it as is.
    - Root Partition (`/dev/sdX3`): Remaining space (Type: Linux Filesystem)
 4. Format the partitions.